Proper Diagnosis Means Accurate Care

 There’s no blood test or similar diagnostic for sleep apnea.
 The presence and severity of the condition can only be determined by measuring pauses in breathing and monitoring your oxygen levels while you’re sleeping.
 When breathing ceases for at least ten seconds, it’s considered an apnea, while the partial loss of breath for that length of time is a hypopnea.
 The breathing stoppage even may last just ten seconds, but it may take three times that long for the blood-oxygen level to recover.
 This data is gathered via a sleep study.

 A qualified medical professional will review the sleep study results, and determine your AHI (apnea-hypopnea index).
-This number is used to gauge the severity of apnea:
+This number is used to gauge the severity of sleep apnea:

 - Normal – Fewer than five events an hour